abhishekaashu/KNN-on-Donor-s-Choose/README.md

 # KNN-on-Donor-s-Choose
-Implimentation of Donor's Choose Dataset
+Implimentation of KNN on Donor's Choose Dataset